In an election race this close, Asian American voters have become a force

 The county invested in a brand new voting van — where people can register to vote and cast their ballots on the spot.
 The county plans to take it to Diwali events, fall festivals, and other community gatherings, Makhija said.
 He said the van is also equipped with information about voting in eight different languages.

-For years, the majority of Asian American voters hadn’t been reached out to by either party, data shows.
+For years, the majority of Asian American voters hadn’t been reached out to by either party, data from AAPIVote and AAPI Data shows.

 In part that’s because it takes a lot of labor and money to translate flyers, signs and information on how to vote, said Delos Reyes.
 His group’s pamphlets in the Philadelphia area have every English sentence translated into simplified Chinese, Viet and Urdu.